utxostack/utxo-stack-doc/docs/app-chain.md

 ### Cell Model

-App chain employs an extended UTXO Cell model that is isomorphic to RGB++.
+App chain employs an extended UTXO Cell model that is isomorphic to RGB++ compatible chains.

 Given that App chain, RGB++, and Bitcoin all use UTXO-like structures, we utilize UTXO-specific technologies like Single-use seals and Client-side verification to securely enable cross-chain asset transfers.